-This script performs a mutual authentication between the Ledger HSM and the PSD.
+This script, which can be performed offline, achieves a mutual authentication between the Ledger HSM and the PSD.
 Firstly, the PSD ensures that the HSM is genuine, then the HSM ensures that the PSD is genuine.

 2. genCAPair

 This script generates a Certification Authority key pair (elliptic curve secp256k1) that will be used to perform a mutual authentication.